Frequently Asked Questions

 Leave this accordion empty

-How do I find Colorado Pyramid Model Training (CoPMT) opportunities?
+How do I find Colorado Pyramid Model Training (CPMT) opportunities?

-When will the Pyramid Plus Approach (PPA) training be retired in favor of the new Colorado Pyramid Modules?
+When was the Pyramid Plus Approach (PPA) training retired in favor of the Colorado Pyramid Model Training?

 If I took the PPA before October 31, 2024, is my certificate of completion null and void and/or do I need to take the new Colorado Pyramid Model Training to keep my training hours?

-No. When delivered by a Pyramid Facilitator, the points/training hours earned in the Colorado Shines Quality Rating (QRIS) and Professional Development Improvement System (PDIS) for successfully completing the full Pyramid training (45-hour PPA or 50-hour CoPMT) do not expire.
-PPA participants do not need to repeat training once the new content is available.
+No. When completed with a Pyramid Facilitator, the training hours and points earned through the Colorado Shines QRIS and PDIS for the 45-hour PPA or 50-hour CPMT do not expire.
+PPA participants are not required to retake training once the new content becomes available.

-Yes, both the Pyramid Plus Approach (retiring October 31, 2024) and Colorado Pyramid Model Training are equivalent to the Early Childhood Guidance Strategies course (ECE 103) and may be used in meeting education requirements for positions held in licensed child care facilities and family child care homes.
+Yes.
+Both the Pyramid Plus Approach (with a certificate dated before October 31, 2024) and the Colorado Pyramid Model Training (CPMT) are equivalent to the Early Childhood Guidance Strategies course (ECE 103).
+They can be used to meet education requirements for positions in licensed child care facilities and family child care homes.

 Can training participants receive college credit for PPA training or Colorado Pyramid Model Training?